ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

 .. code-block:: shell

-   omnitrace-instrument -o lulesh.inst --label file line args --simulate -- lulesh
+   rocprof-sys-instrument -o lulesh.inst --label file line args --simulate -- lulesh

 After the heuristics are applied based on the pattern in :ref:`available-module-function-output`, the selected module and functions are: